-A squad is quite different from a swarm, as we have seen.
+A squad is quite different from

 That suggests that we will need to think differently about how to build a squad.
 What might that mean?

 The homogeneity of the swarm model is attractive.
 Creating a single type of AxV that, deployed in large numbers, can solve a problem through emergent behaviour is both elegant and simple.
 Swarms are inherently robust, as they continue to operate if arbitrary individuals are removed.
 Tasking a swarm is also relatively simple: there is no concept of tasking an individual, only the swarm.
 The jobs that a swarm can do are also relatively limited and that dictates the sophistication of any task definition given to a swarm.